maripo/JOSM_easypresets/README.md

 ## Misc
 * This plugin stores the data to "EasyPresets.xml" in your JOSM user directory.
 * It is now under development and has only basic functionalities.
-I am plannning to implement more functionalities such as grouping, sorting and support of various preset types.
+I am planning to implement more functionalities such as grouping, sorting and support of various preset types.

 ## TODO
 * Grouping feature